AWA: War in the Windy City (06.89)

 Final Thoughts: A dark period indeed for the AWA and a really weird place for me to start recapping AWA shows.
 Unless you find some cheap thrill out of watching a wrestling company clinging onto its glory days with no real hope in sight, feel free to skip this show.
 This was more like two drunken girls slapping each other in Chicago than any kind of ‘war’ to speak of.
 As if you didn’t already know, thumbs down for the ‘War in the Windy City’.

-Posted on August 9, 2012, in AWA and tagged Akio Sato, Brad Rheingans, Bruiser Brody, Candi Devine, Destruction Crew, Diamond Exchange, Greg Gagne, Ivory, Jerry Blackwell, Johnny Valiant, Jonnie Stewart, Joyce Grable, Judy Martin, Ken Patera, Larry Zbyszko, Mike Enos, Mike George, Nick Bockwinkel, Paul Diamond, Scott Norton, Sheik Adnan Al-Kaissie, Tommy Jammer, Velvet McIntyre, Wahoo McDaniel, Wayne Bloom, Wendi Richter.
+Posted on August 9, 2012, in AWA and tagged Akio Sato, Brad Rheingans, Bruiser Brody, Candi Devine, Crusher Blackwell, Destruction Crew, Diamond Exchange, Greg Gagne, Ivory, Johnny Valiant, Jonnie Stewart, Joyce Grable, Judy Martin, Ken Patera, Larry Zbyszko, Mike Enos, Mike George, Nick Bockwinkel, Paul Diamond, Scott Norton, Sheik Adnan Al-Kaissie, Tommy Jammer, Velvet McIntyre, Wahoo McDaniel, Wayne Bloom, Wendi Richter.
 Bookmark the permalink.
 Leave a comment.